Best Coleslaw Dressing Recipe | Quick & Creamy

 This post may contain affiliate links.
 Please read our disclosure policy.

-This simple and creamy homemade Coleslaw Dressing can be made in just a couple of minutes and it SO much better than anything you can buy from the store.
+This is the best Coleslaw Dressing recipe — tangy, sweet, and creamy!
+It can be made in just a couple of minutes and it SO much better than anything you can buy from the store and will transform your ordinary cabbage into a crowd-pleasing side dish.

 coleslaw ingredients in wedge sections in a white bowl with a POV of a hand pouring in the coleslaw dressing on the top

-This is my go-to dressing for coleslaw but it also tastes really great with lots of different salads.
-It is one that I like to make often because it is yummy and we use it so much.
+This is my go-to dressing for a classic coleslaw salad, but it also tastes really great with lots of different salads.
+It is one that I like to make often because it is yummy and so quick and easy!

 This homemade coleslaw dressing is creamy with just the right amount of tanginess.
 It only contains a few ingredients like mayonnaise, vinegar, sugar, celery seeds and salt and pepper.
 It is quick to whisk up and it really makes the coleslaw if you ask me.
 I love making this dressing at home versus buying it at the store because I know exactly what is going into it!